je2mz/zomZomHappyFunZone/README.md

 ## Directories

 - monsters
+  - A folder that will hold information on monsters.
 - playableCharacters

-## monsters

-A folder that will hold information on the mosters and notes we will include in the game.

-## playableCharacters

-A folder that will hold all the playable characters and notes we will include in the game.
+  - A folder that will hold all the playable characters.
+- images
+  - A folder containing all reference images.

+## Story
+Put stuff here about the storyline.